innovatodev/WindowsFresh/README.md

 Tweak the entire Windows from UI customization to Security in a single preset file, most of the tweaks have opposite option (show/hide,enable/disable) then in case you tweaked something you dont like, you can change it and run the script again.

+After a full clean preset, windows can looks like this :

 [logo]: https://github.com/innovatodev/WindowsFresh/blob/master/IMG/1.png "WindowsFresh Full Clean"